oevtushe/push_swap/Readme.txt

-Push swap project in 42 School.
+<h1>Push swap project in 42 School.</h1>

 There are 2 programs named push_swap and checker, push_swap takes integer numbers as arguments and prints commands to sort this numbers using 2 stacks.

-Checker also takes numbers as arguments but after that he expect from you commands to sort this numbers.
+Checker takes this commands and checks if they will sort this numbers.

-push_swap operates 2 stacks:
+Push_swap operates 2 stacks:
 1) stack named 'a' which is initialized by the values passed as arguments
-2) stack named 'b' which is additional placeholder for numbers
+2) stack named 'b' which is an additional placeholder for numbers.

-And generates such commands:
+<h2>Commands to operate stacks</h2>
   -> 'pa' - push from 'a' to 'b'
   -> 'pb' - push from 'b' to 'a'
   -> sa - swap top 2 elements in 'a'